Effective Date: August 11, 2010

-3.4.1 All software released by NASA, except for an Approved for NASA Release, shall contain appropriate disclaimer and indemnification provisions stating that the software is provided "as is" without any warranty, expressed or implied and that the recipient waives any claims against, and indemnifies and holds harmless, the Government and its contractors and subcontractors.
+3.4.1 All software released by NASA, except for an Approved for NASA Release, will contain appropriate disclaimer and indemnification provisions stating that the software is provided "as is" without any warranty, expressed or implied and that the recipient waives any claims against, and indemnifies and holds harmless, the Government and its contractors and subcontractors.

-184.108.40.206 Use of any exceptions to the disclaimer and indemnification clauses shall be approved by the Center Office of Chief Counsel or Center Patent or IP Counsel as appropriate.
+220.127.116.11 Use of any exceptions to the disclaimer and indemnification clauses will be approved by the Center Office of Chief Counsel or Center Patent or IP Counsel as appropriate.
 With the approval of counsel, reference to indemnification may be removed when: (1) a Recipient is a state government entity (e.g., a state college/university) or U.S. Government entity prohibited by state or Federallaw from agreeing to indemnify; (2) NASA software is distributed with, or as part of, external Open Source Software obtained by NASA under a license that does not include indemnification provisions and that requires all software distributed with that external Open Source Software to be distributed under the same license terms; or (3) in the case of a Project Release under a Government contract, the software is provided as Government Furnished Information (GFI) under the contract or as otherwise approved by Center Office of Chief Counsel or Center Patent or IP Counsel.

-220.127.116.11 Sample disclaimer and indemnification provisions are provided as follows:
+18.104.22.168 Sample disclaimer and indemnification provisions are provided as follows:

 a.
-This software is provided "AS IS" without any warranty of any kind, either expressed, implied, or statutory, including, but not limited to, any warranty that the software will conform to specifications, any implied warranties of merchantability, fitness for a particular purpose, or freedom from infringement, any warranty that the software will be error free, or any warranty that documentation, if provided, will conform to the NASA software.Â In no event shall the U.S. Government, or its contractors or their subcontractors, be liable for any damages, including, but not limited to, direct, indirect, special or consequential damages, arising out of, resulting from, or in any way connected with this software, whether or not based upon warranty, contract, tort, or otherwise, whether or not injury was sustained by persons or property or otherwise, and whether or not loss was sustained from, or arose out of the results of, or use of, the software.
-The U.S. Government disclaims all warranties and liabilities regarding third party software, if present in the NASA generated software, and distributes it "AS IS."
+The NASA software and/or technical data are provided "AS IS" without any warranty of any kind, either expressed, implied, or statutory, including, but not limited to, any warranty that the NASA software and/or technical data will conform to specifications, any implied warranties of merchantability, fitness for a particular purpose, or freedom from infringement, any warranty that the NASA software and/or technical data will be error free, or any warranty that technical data, if provided, will conform to the NASA software.Â In no event will the United States Government, or its contractors or subcontractors, be liable for any damages, including, but not limited to, direct, indirect, special, or consequential damages, arising out of, resulting from, or in any way connected with the NASA software and/or technical data, whether or not based upon warranty, contract, tort, or otherwise; whether or not injury was sustained by persons or property or otherwise; and whether or not loss was sustained from, or arose out of the results of, or use of, the NASA software and/or technical data.
+The United States Government disclaims all warranties and liabilities regarding third party computer software, data, or documentation, if present in the NASA software and/or technical data, and distributes it "AS IS."

 126.96.36.199 Copyright Notice.
-Software released by NASA shall normally include a copyright notice.
+Software released by NASA will normally include a copyright notice.

-c.
+b.
 The SRA shall consult with the Center Patent or IP Counsel to determine if a copyright notice is required and, if so, the proper copyright notice to include in the software or SUA.

-d.
+c.
 The following are example copyright notices.

 (1) For unpublished software that is a work of the U.S. Government, i.e., software coded entirely by U.S. Government employees as part of their employment, use: